 We carry out initiatives with attention to biodiversity in all aspects of our business activities.
 These initiatives include the implementation of environmental impact studies when establishing new operation and production sites in order to obtain an accurate understanding of local ecosystems, including plants, birds and other animals, and marine life.

-For information on our environmental management structure, see Environmental Management.
+For information on our structure, see Environmental Management.

 Major Initiatives in Japan